 TIANA: You’ve also previously said that this album has made you feel renewed and excited… have you always relished getting outside of your “comfort zone” creatively?

 JASON: Each album begins as a blank page with no sound.
 It requires a lot of work, a lot of thought, a lot of organization and collaboration.
 I have to stretch myself and learn things.
 That work always feels great in the end.

 TIANA: You’re an artist who has never been afraid to sonically explore and evolve for decades now…but after such an enduring career, some truly incredible career milestones and countless live performances: what is it that you love most about what you do as a musician?

 JASON: I love that I am trusted with a listener’s time and attention.
 That has made me respect my job even more.
 And it makes me want to sing positive, inspiring, even educational messages.
 I didn’t have that perspective at the beginning of my journey.
 Being on stage in front of audiences taught me how important my role is.

-TIANA: And I can’t resist a good old-fashioned desert island question.
+TIANA: To start to wrap us up today - I can’t resist a good old-fashioned desert island question.
 What’s the one album you’d take with you if you were hypothetically stranded on a desert island?

 JASON: Legend, Bob Marley & the Wailers (Deluxe edition!)

 TIANA: And lastly!
 The album title and continued phrase “look for the good” really has found significant resonance, particularly with what’s going on all over the world right now.
 What are some things in your life that help you look for the good, what never fails to put a smile on your face no matter what’s going on around you?